AnghelLeonard/Hibernate-SpringBoot/README.md

 144. **[How To Define Ad-Hoc Entity Graphs In Spring Boot](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootEntityGraphAttributePaths)**

 **Note:** In a nutshell, *entity graphs* (aka, *fetch plans*) is a feature introduced in JPA 2.1 that help us to improve the performance of loading entities.
 Mainly, we specify the entity’s related associations and basic fields that should be loaded in a single `SELECT` statement.
-We can *chain* any number of entities and even use *sub-graphs* to create complex *fetch plans*.
+We can define multiple *entity graphs* for the same entity and *chain* any number of entities and even use *sub-graphs* to create complex *fetch plans*.
 To override the current `FetchType` semantics there are properties that can be set:

 *Fetch Graph* (default), `javax.persistence.fetchgraph`\
 The attributes present in `attributeNodes` are treated as `FetchType.EAGER`.
 The remaining attributes are treated as `FetchType.LAZY` regardless of the default/explicit `FetchType`.